Português do Brasil •

 (Add your language)

 Filezilla may be used to manage your WordPress site by uploading and downloading files and images.
-This article will guide you through the process of installing and using Filezilla to manage your WordPress powered blog hosted on the server.
+This article will guide you through the process of installing and using Filezilla to manage your WordPress site.

 For more information about FileZilla, view the list of features at the project site.

 Why would I want to download FileZilla?

 It's fast, stable, easy to use, and free.
-FTP is a standard way to upload or download files between your local system and your web server, and FileZilla is an solid client for everyday FTP needs.
+FTP is a standard way to upload or download files between your local system and your web server, and FileZilla is a solid client for everyday FTP needs.